Theatre Cap Workwear Washing

 The following NHS guidance on workwear washing was updated and published on 2 April 2020.
 This covers a number of other areas in workplace uniform good practices that we will break down in other scrub cap articles.

-All elements of the washing process contribute to the removal of micro-organisms on fabric.
-Detergents (washing powder or liquid) and agitation release any soiling from the clothes, which is then removed by sheer volume of water during rinsing.
-Temperature also plays a part.
+Each element of the washing process helps remove micro-organisms from fabric.
+Detergents (such as washing powder or liquid) and agitation loosen any soiling from the clothes.
+The sheer volume of water during rinsing removes the soil.
+Additionally, temperature plays a role in this process.

 Scientific observations and tests, literature reviews and expert opinion as stated in the 2007 suggests that: